-As long as Lmax is not large (say 5.0 or less), max(Amax, Umax)/DUmin gives an estimate of the condition number B. If this is extremely large, the basis is nearly dense1 is the number of columns remaining when the density of the basis matrix being factorized reached 0.3.
+As long as Lmax is not large (say 5.0 or less), max(Amax, Umax)/DUmin gives an estimate of the condition number B. If this is extremely large, the basis is nearly singular.
+Slacks are used to replace suspect columns of B and the modified basis is dense1 is the number of columns remaining when the density of the basis matrix being factorized reached 0.3.